elringus/unity-google-drive/README.md

 - Click **Create credentials** -> **OAuth client ID** to add a new OAuth client to be used when authenticating on iOS and Android;
 - Select **iOS** for the `Application type` (it'll still work for both iOS and Android);
 - Enter anything you like for the `Name` field (eg, `URI Scheme Client`);
 - Enter your Unity's **application ID** for the `Bundle ID` field (eg, `com.elringus.unitygoogledrive`).
-Make sure your applicaton ID is **lower cased**, otherwise it could cause problems when mapping the custom URI schemes;
+Make sure your applicaton ID is **lower cased** (both in the editor and in the creadentials), otherwise it could cause problems when mapping the custom URI schemes;
 - Leave the remaining fields blank and click **Create** button;
 - Download the credentials file by clicking the **Download plist** button;
 - Return to Unity editor, open Google Drive settings and click **Parse URI scheme credentials PLIST file**; select the downloaded credentials plist file;
 - Add your application ID to the list of **Supported URL Schemes** in the iOS player settings *(for iOS only)*;
 - Download and install [PlayServicesResolver](https://github.com/googlesamples/unity-jar-resolver) package to automatically resolve Android and iOS native dependencies.
 The dependency file is located at `./UnityGoogleDrive/Editor/Dependencies.xml`.
-When the PlayServicesResolver is installed and editor is switched to Android build target, all the required .jar and .aar files will automatically be downloaded to the `Assets/Plugins/Android` folder.
+When the PlayServicesResolver is installed and editor is switched to Android build target, all the required .jar and .aar files [will automatically be downloaded](https://i.gyazo.com/8ce9d0b9ad7c45093b3c282843f3b1df.png) to the `Assets/Plugins/Android` folder.
 When swithed to iOS, a [CocoaPods](https://cocoapods.org/) Pod file will be added to the generated iOS project on build post-process.
 When developing under Windows, you'll have to manually run `pod install` in the XCode project directory to install the iOS dependencies.

 ## Examples
 The design mostly follows the official [Google APIs Client Library for .NET](https://github.com/google/google-api-dotnet-client):